 Attending a Navy Musicians Association reunion for the first time is like reporting to your first ship; you're not quite sure what to do, where to go, who to ask.
 Here's what you need to know to get underway on your first cruise:

 Arrival Time.
-While the reunion officially begins on Wednesday morning, some members can't come until later in the week.
+While the reunion officially begins on Tuesday morning, some members can't come until later in the week.
 Don't worry, you will not be assigned extra duty if you arrive on Thursday or Friday.
 Early is okay, too.
-Some of us arrive on Monday or Tuesday.
+Some of us arrive a few days ahdead of time.
 It is not unusual for spontaneous jam sessions to erupt in the lounge the night before the reunion begins.

 Our bands make impressive music, but, make no mistake, we're not aiming for perfection.
 Our goal is camaraderie, a bond that we express through music.